Nibelungenlied

 The poem is split into two parts.
 In the first part, the prince Siegfried comes to Worms to acquire the hand of the Burgundian princess Kriemhild from her brother King Gunther.
 Gunther agrees to let Siegfried marry Kriemhild if Siegfried helps Gunther acquire the warrior-queen Brünhild as his wife.
 Siegfried does this and marries Kriemhild; however, Brünhild and Kriemhild become rivals, leading eventually to Siegfried's murder by the Burgundian vassal Hagen with Gunther's involvement.

 In the second part, the widow Kriemhild is married to Etzel, king of the Huns.
 She later invites her brother and his court to visit Etzel's kingdom intending to kill Hagen.
 Her revenge results in the death of all the Burgundians who came to Etzel's court as well as the destruction of Etzel's kingdom and the death of Kriemhild herself.

-The Nibelungenlied was the first heroic epic put into writing in Germany, helping to found a larger genre of written heroic poetry there.
+The Nibelungenlied was the first heroic epic put into writing in the German vernacular, helping to found a larger genre of written heroic poetry there.
 The poem's tragedy appears to have bothered its medieval audience, and very early on a sequel was written, the Nibelungenklage, which made the tragedy less final.
 The poem was forgotten after around 1500 but was rediscovered in 1755.
 Dubbed the "German Iliad", the Nibelungenlied began a new life as the German national epic.
 The poem was appropriated for nationalist purposes and was heavily used in anti-democratic, reactionary, and Nazi propaganda before and during the Second World War.
 Its legacy today is most visible in Richard Wagner's operatic cycle Der Ring des Nibelungen, which, however, is mostly based on Old Norse sources.
 In 2009, the three main manuscripts of the Nibelungenlied were inscribed in UNESCO's Memory of the World Register in recognition of their historical significance.
 It has been called "one of the most impressive, and certainly the most powerful, of the German epics of the Middle Ages".

-Manuscript sources
+Versions and manuscripts

-The poem in its various written forms was lost by the end of the 16th century, but manuscripts from as early as the 13th century were re-discovered during the 18th century.
-There are 37 known manuscripts of the Nibelungenlied and its variant versions.
+There are 37 known manuscripts and manuscript fragments of the Nibelungenlied and its variant versions.
 Eleven of these manuscripts are essentially complete.
-The oldest version seems to be the one preserved in manuscript "B".
 Twenty-four manuscripts are in various fragmentary states of completion, including one version in Dutch (manuscript "T").